 Photographers I Love: Nadav Kander

-I remember vividly when I first saw his work: I was an young art buyer at BBDO New York and Bill Stockland, his agent in the US, came to show us his books.
-Bill was a great agent, but Kander’s images didn’t need any selling.
+I remember vividly when I first saw Nadav Kander’s work: I was a young art buyer at BBDO New York when his agent came to show us his books.
+Bill was a great agent, but Kander’s photographs didn’t need any selling.

 Photographers I Love: Javier Vallhonrat

-I love Javier Vallhonrat approach to color – it’s very painterly and makes me think of Impressionism.
+I love photographer Javier Vallhonrat’s approach to color – it’s very painterly and makes me think of Impressionism.

 Photographers I Love: Nan Goldin

-Nan Goldin’s photographs are not always easy to face.
+Photographer Nan Goldin’s images are not always easy to face.
 They show hardship, violence and pain.
 But they also, and more importantly, show life – the good, the bad, and the ugly of it.

 Photographers I Love: Jeanloup Sieff

-Jean-Loup Sieff photographed the who’s who’s of fashionable Paris (and years later, me!).
+Photographer Jean-Loup Sieff captured the who’s who of fashionable Paris (and years later, me!).

 Photographers I Love: Tyler Mitchell